Jonathan-Monir/Get_section_v2/README.md

 # _Get_section_v2_
 ## Student Schedule Finder
-This is a simple Streamlit app that allows students to quickly find their schedules for each section in their university.
-The app takes the student's name or seat number as input and returns
+Our University provides a pdf file for each subject where we have to find our subject's ID then our section number then the time of the section.
+I've made this app where the student types only his seat number and a full timetable for his unique schedule appears in the app for him.

 ## Installation
 To install the necessary dependencies, run:
 ```